-Sydney’s central business district (CBD) is 10km north of the International Airport and takes approximately 20 minutes to reach by car.
+Sydney’s central business district (CBD) is 10km north of the airport and takes approximately 20 minutes to reach by car.
 A regular airport to city bus service operates from approximately 0600 to 2100 hours (not recommended for those with large amounts of luggage).
 Any queries please see the Travellers Information Desk at the Airport.

 A taxi fare from Sydney Airport to Sydney CBD is approximately A$50.
 If you would prefer to pre-book your taxi during your stay in Sydney, here are the contact details of the main taxi companies: